 GUARANTY AGREEMENT

-re:
+re: EPMI-1999-MA

-This Guaranty Agreement (“Guaranty”), dated as of September , 2000, is made and entered into between Hydro-Quebec, a body politic and corporate, duly incorporated and regulated by Hydro-Québec Act (R.S.Q., chapter H-5) and having its head office and principal place of business at 75, René-Lévesque Boulevard West, Montreal, Quebec, Canada, H2Z 1A4, hereinafter referred to as the “Guarantor” and a corporation duly organized under the laws of the State of , having its principal place of business at , United States of America, (hereinafter referred to as the “Beneficiary”).
+This Guaranty Agreement (“Guaranty”), dated as of September , 2000, is made and entered into between Hydro-Quebec, a body politic and corporate, duly incorporated and regulated by Hydro-Québec Act (R.S.Q., chapter H-5) and having its head office and principal place of business at 75, René-Lévesque Boulevard West, Montreal, Quebec, Canada, H2Z 1A4, hereinafter referred to as the “Guarantor”, Enron North America Corp. and Enron Power Marketing, Inc., corporations duly organized under the laws of the State of Texas, having their principal place of business at 1400 Smith Street, Houston, TX, 7702, United States of America, (hereinafter individually referred to as the “Beneficiary” or collectively as “Beneficiaries”).

-WHEREAS the Beneficiary and H.Q.
-Energy Services (U.S.) INC., a corporation created under the laws of the State of Delaware, having its place of business at Airport Office Park Building Five, 345 Rouser Road, Coraopolis PA, 15108, United States of America, (hereinafter referred to as “HQUS”), an indirectly owned subsidiary of the Guarantor, have executed a Master Agreement dated , 199 (hereinafter referred to as the “Agreement”);
+WHEREAS Enron Power Marketing, Inc. and H.Q.
+Energy Services (U.S.) INC., a corporation created under the laws of the State of Delaware, having its place of business at Airport Office Park Building Five, 345 Rouser Road, Coraopolis PA, 15108, United States of America, (hereinafter referred to as “HQUS”), an indirectly owned subsidiary of the Guarantor, have entered a Master Agreement dated April 8, 1999

+WHEREAS Enron North America Corp. and HQUS will execute an ISDA Master Agreement and Confirmations in connection with trade financial or cash-settled derivative transactions, price or other swap transactions or options and other commodities relating or any combination of these transactions (hereinafter referred to as the “Agreements”);

-WHEREAS the Guarantor will directly or indirectly benefit from the Agreement;
+WHEREAS the Guarantor will directly or indirectly benefit from the Agreements;

-WHEREAS the Beneficiary has required that the Guarantor unconditionally guarantee to the Beneficiary all payment obligations of HQUS under the Agreement; subject to a maximum dollar limitation as provided in Section 1 of this Guaranty;
+WHEREAS the Beneficiaries have required that the Guarantor unconditionally guarantee to the Beneficiaries all payment obligations of HQUS under the Agreements; subject to a maximum dollar limitation as provided in Section 1 of this Guaranty;

-NOW THEREFORE, in consideration of the premises, the Guarantor hereby agrees with the Beneficiary as follows:
+NOW THEREFORE, in consideration of the premises, the Guarantor hereby agrees with the Beneficiaries as follows:

 Section 1.
 Payment Guarantee.
-Guarantor absolutely, irrevocably, and unconditionally, guarantees to the Beneficiary the prompt payment when due of all present and future amounts owed by HQUS to the Beneficiary in accordance with the Agreement, upon a written demand by the Beneficiary stating that HQUS has failed to fulfill its obligations and liabilities resulting from the Agreement and that the amount claimed is due to the Beneficiary, for an amount limited to Twenty U.S. Dollars (U.S. $2.) in addition to all reasonable expenses incurred by the Beneficiary to enforce its rights against Guarantor under this Guaranty including, without limitation, attorneys' fees, court costs and similar costs.
+The Guarantor absolutely, irrevocably, and unconditionally guarantees to the Beneficiaries the prompt payment when due of all present and future amounts owed by HQUS to the Beneficiaries in accordance with the Agreements, upon a written demand by the Beneficiaries stating that HQUS has failed to fulfill its obligations and liabilities resulting from the Agreements and that the amount claimed is due to the Beneficiaries, provided that the liability of the Guarantor under this Guaranty shall be limited in the aggregate to Thirty Million U.S. Dollars (U.S. $30,000,000) in addition to all reasonable expenses incurred by the Beneficiaries to enforce its rights against the Guarantor under this Guaranty including, without limitation, attorneys' fees, court costs and similar costs.

-At the Guarantor's request, the Beneficiary shall provide the Guarantor with any useful information respecting the content and the terms and conditions of the obligations and liabilities of HQUS with regard to the Agreement and a statement of account with details of billings and payments.
+At the Guarantor's request, the Beneficiaries shall provide the Guarantor with any useful information respecting the content and the terms and conditions of the obligations and liabilities of HQUS with regard to the Agreements and a statement of account with details of billings and payments.

 Section 2.
 Nature of Guarantee.
-The Guarantor's obligations hereunder shall he subject to all the contractual protections, limitations, waivers, exclusions and rights which HQUS has under the Agreement, and the Guarantor shall be entitled to the benefits of any modification of, amendment to, waiver of or consent to departure from the Agreement to the extent, if any, HQUS would have been entitled to such benefits.
-Nonetheless, this Guaranty shall not be deemed discharged, impaired or affected by the existence, validity, enforceability, perfection, or extent of any collateral therefore.
+The Guarantor's obligations hereunder shall he subject to all the contractual protections, limitations, waivers, exclusions and rights which HQUS has under the Agreements, and the Guarantor shall be entitled to the benefits of any modification of, amendment to, waiver of or consent to departure from the Agreements to the extent, if any, HQUS would have been entitled to such benefits.
+Nonetheless, this Guaranty shall not be deemed discharged, impaired or affected by the existence, validity, enforceability, perfection, or extent of any collateral for any obligations under the Agreements of HQUS.